Chippewa / Ojibwa History

 • Doug Tiyza,Sacrifice Medal, Peguis First Nation

-WALL OF WARRIORS: compiled by the Leech Lake Veterans Affairs Office: https://www.llojibwe.org/tribalassistance/vetsDocs/vetsMemorial%20Wall.pdf
+WALL OF WARRIORS: compiled by the Leech Lake Veterans Affairs Office:.
+Minnesota and Wisconsin Veterans are invited to add to the list. https://www.llojibwe.org/tribalassistance/vetsDocs/vetsMemorial%20Wall.pdf

 • In 2015 Congress authorized a Code Talkers Medal for the Fond-du-Lac band of Chippewa